platformsh/platformsh-docs/docs/src/languages/php/tuning.md

 By default, OPcache checks that the cached version of a file is always up to date.
 This means that every time a cached file is used, OPcache compares it to the file on disk.
-If that file has changed, it gets reloaded and recached.
+If that file has changed, it gets reloaded and re-cached.
+This allows to support apps that generate compiled PHP code from user configuration.

 If you know your code isn't going to change outside of a new deploy, you can disable that check and get a small performance improvement.